What is FINRA? And How Do I Stay Compliant?

 To keep informed on the ways brokers operate, FINRA has their financial examiners in the field every day closely examining brokers day-to-day operations.
-FINRA tries to expend most of its resources focusing on the greatest potential risks to the markets and investors.
+FINRA tries to focus most of its resources on preventing the greatest potential financial risks to the markets and investors.

-They further conduct examinations and inquiries based on complaints they get and any flagged suspicious activity.
-FINRA checks all advertisements (About 100,000 a year) on broker websites, sales brochures and other types of communication to make sure information is presented fairly and balanced.
+They conduct regulatory examinations and inquiries based on complaints they get and any flagged suspicious activity.
+FINRA checks all advertisements (about 100,000 a year) on broker websites, sales brochures and other types of communication to make sure financial information is presented fairly and balanced.

 FINRA uses the latest technology, and multiple data gathering techniques to detect insider trading and any strategies used by firms that may give them, in FINRA’s eyes, an unfair advantage.

-Approximately, 30 billion to 50 billion transactions are processed by FINRA every day, allowing them to gain insight into the US market as a whole.
-In addition to FINRA’s own enforcement actions,they also refer cases to the SEC and other agencies.
+Approximately, 30-50 billion financial transactions are processed by FINRA every day, allowing them to gain insight into the US market as a whole.
+In addition to FINRA’s own enforcement actions, they also refer cases to the SEC and other agencies.
 In 2014 they referred over 700 cases to the SEC and similar other agencies.

-If brokers break rules, FINRA imposes hefty fines, suspensions, and can even bar brokers.
+If brokers break FINRA’s rules, FINRA imposes hefty fines, suspensions, and can even bar brokers.

-Through what FINRA describes as their “aggressive vigilance”, they bring disciplinary actions against firms and individuals.
-In 2014, FINRA imposed 1,397 disciplinary actions, collected $134 million in fines, and ordered restitutions of $32.3 million be paid.
+Through what FINRA describes as their “aggressive vigilance”, they bring oversight and disciplinary actions against firms and individuals.
+In 2014, FINRA imposed 1,397 disciplinary actions, collected $134 million in fines and ordered restitution of $32.3 million be paid.

 Resolve Securities Disputes

-FINRA also acts as a forum or intermediary when disagreements between investors occur.
-FINRA helps resolve disputes, handling almost 100 percent of the industries arbitrations and mediations from more than 70 hearing locations.
-FINRA has locations in all 50 states, and also has offices in London and Puerto Rico.
+FINRA also acts as a forum for arbitration or as an intermediary when disagreements between investors occur.
+FINRA helps resolve disputes, handling almost 100 percent of the industry’s arbitrations and mediations from more than 70 hearing locations.
+FINRA has locations in all 50 states and also has offices in London and Puerto Rico.

 Staying Compliant with FINRA

 FINRA provides important regulatory oversight that keeps the U.S. markets safe and fair.
-That being said, FINRA is very powerful and can shut down and heavily fine any firm or brokerage found guilty of wrongdoing, and even organizations who are compliant may find FINRA examinations extremely stressful.
-FINRA compliance is essential for keeping your firm and clients safe and can be easier than ever by going paperless.
+That being said, FINRA is very powerful and can shut down and heavily fine any firm or brokerage found guilty of wrongdoing.
+Even organizations who are compliant may find FINRA’s regulatory examinations extremely stressful.
+FINRA brokerage compliance is essential for keeping your firm and clients safe and can be easier than ever by going paperless.